qt-ps-americas/pysideqwt/README.md

     If you do not, you may find issues with Visual Studio headers complaining that your CLANG version is too old (VS2017 headers require CLang v7+)

+* Shiboken-generator installed.
+If you built PySide2 from source, you should have this.
+If you used pip install PySide2, it only installs shiboken and Pyside2, not the shiboken-generator.
+You can find a wheels for the generator at http://download.qt.io/snapshots/ci/pyside/[Qt Version #]/latest/pyside2/.

 * Qwt 6.2
     * Qwt 6.2:
         * Get Qwt 6.2 by checking the code out using this subversion command line: